mtw/mtw.github.io/Pelican/content/publications/papers/Gene_Expression_Profiling_of_Pseudomonas_Aeruginosa_Upon_Exposure_to_Colistin_and_Tobramycin.rst

 Gene Expression Profiling of Pseudomonas Aeruginosa Upon Exposure to Colistin and Tobramycin
 ############################################################################################
-:summary: Gene Expression Profiling of Pseudomonas Aeruginosa Upon Exposure to Colistin and Tobramycin
+:summary: Gene Expression Profiling of Pseudomonas aeruginosa Upon Exposure to Colistin and Tobramycin
+:title: Gene response of Pseudomonas aeruginosa to last resort antibiotics
+:description:  Here, we have performed for the first time parallel transcriptome analyses and ribosome profiling in Pseudomonas aeruginosa, strain PA14, grown in synthetic cystic fibrosis medium upon exposure to polymyxin E (colistin) and tobramycin.

 :breadcrumb: / Home